Senators from 12 states seek offshore drilling exemptions like Florida's

 Democrats are not alone in pressuring Zinke to exempt their states from drilling.
 South Carolina’s Republican Governor Henry McMaster asked Zinke for an exemption, citing the value of his state’s coastal tourist economy.

-Maine Governor Paul LePage and Alaska Governor Bill Walker are the only coastal state governors who support the expansion of offshore drilling, with many of the rest seeking exemptions in the wake of the Florida decision.
+Maine Governor Paul LePage, a Republican, and Alaska Governor Bill Walker, an independent, are the only coastal state governors who support the expansion of offshore drilling, with many of the rest seeking exemptions following the Florida decision.

+Republican Senator Susan Collins of Maine on Thursday joined nine Democratic senators to introduce the New England Coastal Protection Act to ban offshore drilling off New England, citing the need to protect states’ valuable fishery and tourism industries.

+And Senator Maria Cantwell of Washington state, the top Democrat on the Senate panel that oversees the Interior Department, said on Thursday that Zinke may have violated the local and public input requirements of the federal law dealing with federal offshore waters.

 Zinke’s abrupt announcement on Florida also took industry groups by surprise.

-National Ocean Industries Association (NOIA) President Randall Luthi called the move “disappointing and premature” while American Petroleum Institute President Jack Gerard said it puts thousands of jobs at stake.
+National Ocean Industries Association (NOIA) President Randall Luthi called the move “disappointing and premature,” while American Petroleum Institute President Jack Gerard said it puts thousands of jobs at stake.

 Industry groups and companies told Reuters last week that the eastern Gulf of Mexico and parts of the southern Atlantic were most attractive to drillers despite 90 percent of federal waters being on offer.
-[L8N1P049V]

-The Interior Department has declined to answer repeated requests for detail on which parts of those areas might be off limits due to Florida’s exemption - saying only “all of Florida.”
+The Interior Department has declined to answer repeated requests for detail on which parts of those areas might be off-limits due to Florida’s exemption - saying only “all of Florida.”

-Reporting by Valerie Volcovici; Editing by David Gregorio
+Reporting by Valerie Volcovici; Editing by David Gregorio and Jonathan Oatis